What learning opportunities are available for students?

 A new addition to the College’s clean technology education programs is the Energy Systems Technologies certificate currently in development.
 This program will provide an important foundation of knowledge and skills to those seeking energy and utility technical and managerial careers.
 It will also help prepare the workforce needed to support the growing renewable energy industry in our region.
 For more information, please call (760) 773-2571.

-Through College of the Desert's Partnership and Community Education Division (PaCE), we offer custom designed training programs for every level of employee from entry-level communication/basic skills to executive level specialized training.
+Contract Education - PaCE offers custom designed training programs for every level of employee from entry level communication/basic skills to executive level specialized training.
 All programs are developed in consultation with the employer and delivered at a time and location suitable to the employer on a fee basis.
-Our content experts have successfully developed and delivered training programs to many area medium and large businesses, corporations and public agencies.